Functional Time Series Analysis Based on Records: Discussion

 \section{Discussion}

-In this paper, we proposed an extension of the record definition to functional data.
+In this paper, we provided some statistical tools for functional time series.
+These tools are based on extending the record definition to functional data.
 We used a depth notion to rank curves and then be able to classify the extreme curves.
 The definition of a functional record considers jointly the upper and lower records.
-The extension takes into account the functional characteristics of the data, unlike the pointwise approach.
-We showed that the counting process corresponding to the number of functional records grows at rate $\log j$, for stationary functional time series, and that it grows at rate $j^{1/2}$, for nonstationary functional time series.
+We showed that the counting process corresponding to the number of functional records grows at rate $\log t$, for stationary functional time series, and that it grows at rate $t^{1/2}$, for nonstationary functional time series.
 A simulation study showed that the asymptotic distribution of the number of records has a good approximation when the functional data are a functional random walk, even for small sample sizes.

-As an application, we proposed a functional unit root test for a general definition of $I(1)$ functional processes.
+As a particular application of the extended functional record, we proposed a functional unit root test for a general definition of $I(1)$ functional processes.
 Using a Monte Carlo simulation study, we showed that the test performance is good for $I(0)$ and $I(1)$ functional processes.
 Our test is robust against structural changes for a moderate sample size.
 The unit root test based on functional records does not assume any model.
 In the data application, we found that the definition of functional records provides relevant and consistent information about extremes curves.
-In addition, it allows us to infer about the underlying process, and the number of expected functional records.
+In addition, it allows us to infer about the underlying process.

-We believe the work presented in this article provides very valuable new information to those interested in extreme value theory for functional data, and offers an interesting alternative method to study extremes for continuous stochastic processes.
-We to encourage the use of the functional approach to analyze different data applications.